Haiti's top gang leader threatens politicians as fires break out in capital | Law-Order

 Haiti's top gang leader threatens politicians as fires break out in capital

-Fearing a spread of instability in the region, Britain said it was bolstering security in the Turks and Caicos Islands, an overseas territory, as did Florida's governor in the U.S. state.
-The Dominican Republic, which shares the island of Hispaniola with Haiti, closed the shared border last year and has regularly deported Haitians.
+Fearing a spread of instability in the region, Britain said it was bolstering security in the Turks and Caicos Islands, an overseas territory, as did the governor of the U.S. state of Florida.
+The Dominican Republic closed its shared border with Haiti last year and has regularly deported Haitians.
 Aid group Mercy Corps said Port-au-Prince residents were being reduced to "forced nomads," seeking refuge from shootings in temporary shelters with family or strangers and battling constant uncertainty, food shortages, trauma, illness and overcrowding.

+Marie Love Elucien, 25, who lost her home and shop due to gangs, told Mercy Corps that she was most afraid for her young daughter: "I'm worried she's going to have a fit and become paralyzed because every time she hears the shots she jumps and screams.
+"She cries incessantly and no one can touch her; she becomes hysterical and uncontrollable," she said.

-Gina Antoine, a 43-year-old pregnant mother-of-three, told the group she was exhausted from moving between neighborhoods and could not run anymore.
+Gina Antoine, a 43-year-old pregnant mother of three, told Mercy Corps that she was exhausted from moving between neighborhoods and could not run anymore.
 "We face inhumane situations daily, walking among corpses.
 Gangs can attack at any moment," she said.
 "I have nowhere else to go.
 I wish everything could return to normal."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)